Veronica Samuels

 Kayaking on the Verde River is the best place to go river kayaking in Sedona, Arizona.

-Verde is among the best lakes near Sedona known for being home to magnificent wildlife, fishing, birdwatching, railway lines, and historical Arizona monuments.
+Verde is among the best lakes near Sedona, home to magnificent wildlife, fishing, birdwatching, railway lines, and historical Arizona monuments.

-As the name indicates, if you want a flatwater kayaking experience head to the flatwater section.
+As the name indicates, head to the flatwater section if you want a flatwater kayaking experience.

 Just a short but stunning 30-minute drive from downtown Sedona, the Verde Calm Flat Section is 23 miles of tranquil, flat Class I water- perfect for Verde River kayaking.

-The calm section begins at the Bridgeport River Access in Cottonwood to the Black Canyon River Access Point in the Prescott National Forest.
+The calm section begins at the Bridgeport River Access in Cottonwood and goes to the Black Canyon River Access Point in the Prescott National Forest.

-This is the place for beginner paddlers that can try dope paddling, surrounded by gorgeous limestone hills, prehistoric caves and the beautiful Prescott National Forest.
+This is the place for beginner paddlers to try dope paddling.
+It is surrounded by gorgeous limestone hills, prehistoric caves, and the beautiful Prescott National Forest.

 VERDE RIVER WHITEWATER SECTION

-The Whitewater Section is another destination in Verde and is the best spot if you want an adventurous journey on the river.
+The Whitewater Section is another destination in Verde and is the best spot for an adventurous river journey.

-As you encounter rapids including turns, dips, and thrilling surges, you will also be treated to stunning views of the wilderness on your ride.
+As you encounter rapids, including turns, dips, and thrilling surges, you will also be treated to stunning wilderness views on your ride.

 TONTO NATIONAL FOREST

-Tonto National Forest, the largest of the six national forests in Arizona is one of the best places for kayaking near Sedona.
+Tonto National Forest, the largest of Arizona’s six national forests, is one of the best places for kayaking near Sedona.

-Besides kayaking, there are tons of recreational outdoor activities you can enjoy, including a hike, bike, and camping on the beautiful and best lakes in Tonto National Forest, also near Phoenix.
+Besides kayaking, there are many recreational outdoor activities you can enjoy, including hiking, biking, and camping on the beautiful and best lakes in Tonto National Forest, also near Phoenix.

 THE BEST SEDONA KAYAKING TOURS